pofatu/pygeoroc/README.md

 ## Overview

-GEOROC provides its [downloadable content](http://georoc.mpch-mainz.gwdg.de/georoc/CompFiles.aspx) in precompiled files organized in sections which correspond mostly to locations.
+GEOROC provides its downloadable content in precompiled files organized in datasets.

 `pygeoroc` provides functionality to
 - download this data to a local directory, called *repository*,